caio-o/caio-o/README.md

 ## Hello!
-I will write this as a reminder for me to program every day and do complete small project a week.
+I will write this as a reminder for myself to program every day and complete my personal projects.

 Ongoing:
+* Facial ID system for the AI course.
-* CLI to-do app with command line arguments
+* NCurses-based TUI app framework.
-* Animal blood donation website
+* Passive Network Reconnaissance tool.

 Planned:
-* C localization library
+* C localization library.
-* Classical Astrology website
-* Anything in PHP or JS
+* Urban sky-gazing helper app.